Our Mr. Sun: Synopsis

 The second biggest problem man faces is that of fuel.
 In 1850, the average American used 400 horsepower-hours of fuel.
 By 1950, the average American used 10,000 horsepower-hours of fuel.
 It's estimated that by 1975 an average American will use 20,000 horsepower-hours of fuel.
 Solar energy will be a likely solution and research by Dr. Charles Greeley Abbot produced a solar powered engine.
 The French solar furnace at Mont-Louis is used for high-temperature research of metals.
 The Indian scientist Dr. S. Bhatnagar experimented with solar ovens for cooking food and Dr. Mária Telkes developed a home that used Solar heating exclusively.

 Research is being conducted by Dr. Lawrence J. Heidt of MIT using sunlight along with perchloric acid to decompose water into hydrogen and oxygen so that it can be burned to produce energy.
 The waste product would be water that can be fed back into the system to create a continuous loop powered by solar energy.
 Dr. E. I. Rabinowitz developed a photogalvanic cell using thiamine and iron salts while working at MIT.
 Thermocouples and phosphorescent wallpaper are other possible solutions to certain energy needs.
 Atomic power plants and especially breeder reactors can also provide some energy needs.
 In the end though, solar power will be the only solution on a long-term scale; otherwise society will have to go back to a muscle-powered existence as it was when humans and animals provided the energy to run things.

-In a slightly updated version of the film, the "solar battery" is discussed.
+Ironically, although the photovoltaic cell had been invented at Bell Labs two years before the film was made, it was not included in the original version of the film.
+It was added, however, in a slightly updated version of the film, where the "solar battery" is discussed.
 Based on the work of scientists Daryl Chapin, Calvin Fuller, and Gerald Pearson at Bell Labs, this device can turn sunlight directly into electricity.
 A cartoon version of Dr. Research dressed as a pastry chef shows how the solar battery can be manufactured by "cooking-up" a wafer of silicon with a boron coating.
 (This became the predecessor of today's ubiquitous solar cells).

 The film ends with Dr. Research and Father Time providing an overview.
 That human curiosity has helped drive scientific achievements and that it's important to ask questions of both science and religion.